BlackRookSoftware/RookScript/QUICK-GUIDE.md

 A key-value iteration on a single value will return `null` as the key, and the value as the value.

-Iterators are also smart enough to iterate through Java-native collections that are not RookScript values - any OBJECTREF type that implements Map or Iterable will work!
+Iterators are also smart enough to iterate through Java-native collections that are not RookScript values - any OBJECTREF type that implements Map or Iterable will work (which includes Collections)!

 ### Entry Points